 I understand now,

 I had been holding on to this old habit of escaping from myself, it was a defence I had put into place all by myself in my youth a self-imposed rebel conditioning to cover up this deep seated anxiety that I am unloved and not safe in this world, that no one cares about me and I may not survive on my own.

-I was holding on to this self-destructive identity, because it was mine, it belonged to me, it was just a reaction.
-I fought everything, parents, school, work and myself, I fought it by not caring and drinking made me forget myself and this anxiety, and it was also saying to the world, look what you have done to me!
+I was holding on to this self-destructive identity, because it was mine, it belonged to me, it was all I had for a while.
+I fought everything, parents, school, work and myself, I fought it by not caring and drinking made me forget myself and this anxiety, and it was also saying to the world, look what you have done to me! fuck you all!

-Maybe I even blamed my master at some point would save me, without me doing my part.
+Maybe I hoped that my master at some point would save me, without me doing my part.
 Maybe I was disappointed in him, why didn’t you save me? or maybe I just felt ashamed that I was such a looser disciple.